poVoq/hubzilla-web/README.md

 ## Known issues
 - Will only connect to custom instances via https:// (work-around)
+- Long press modal to select and copy to clipboard is broken
 - Device language is not recognized?

 ## Plans